Seleziona una pagina

 research

-• Public Procurement in the Anthropocene: Green Contracts and Green Firms?
-RQ: Does the awarding of green public procurement contracts affect firms’ environmental outcomes? (with Chiappinelli, O. and Dalò, A.)
+• The green, the greener and the better: Affirmative procurement and firm performance.
+RQ: Does the awarding of green public procurement contracts affect firms’ environmental and economic outcomes? (with Chiappinelli, O. and Dalò, A.) – DRAFT COMING SOON!

 research